zanata/zanata-platform/README.md

 written in Java and uses modern web technologies like JBoss, Seam, GWT, Hibernate, and a REST API.
 It currently supports translation of DocBook/Publican documentation through PO files.
-Projects can be uploaded to and downloaded from a Flies server using a Maven plugin or a Python client.
+Projects can be uploaded to and downloaded from a Zanata server using a Maven plugin or a Python client.

 For *developers and writers*: By using Zanata for